Renewable & Recycled energy sources

 Renewable energy sources are sources that do not run out in the foreseeable future but are constantly being renewed.

 This includes, for example, bio-fuel, which is fuels based on biomass.
 The origin of this fuel can come, for example, from trees, plant oil or food residues and in some cases is processed into suitable forms for the purpose.
-Another renewable energy source is geothermal energy where energy from the sun and land is used to heat and cool.
+Another renewable energy source is geothermal energy where energy from the sun and land is used for heating and cooling.

 The opposite, non-renewable sources, are sources where energy will run out or be renewed only in millions of years.
 Non-renewable sources include, for example, the fossil sources of natural gas, oil, and coal.